Grey High School: Sports

-Grey is the only school in Port Elizabeth to offer sweep-oar rowing as a sport.
+Grey is the only school in Gqeberha to offer sweep-oar rowing as a sport.
 This sees the rowing crews travel to East London, Knysna, Port Alfred and Pretoria to compete in regattas with other rowing schools from around the country, with the culmination of the season being the South African Schools Championships in Pretoria.
 In 2014, two U16 boys were selected to represent South African Schools Rowing in Belgium and returned with gold and silver medals.